warpdynamicsltd/level/README.md

 - <i>Python 3.6.0</i> or higher with installed <i>pip</i> is the only requirement to install and run **Level compiler** on Linux OS with x86-64 architecture.
 - There are no other 3rd party dependencies needed for **Level compiler**.
-- At the current phase of development, **Level** is a statically-typed language with templates.
-It has reasonable support for object-oriented programing with multiple inheritance and operators overloading.
 - At the current phase of development, **Level** supports only x86-64 architecture with Linux based OS.
 - There is no **Level** documentation yet, so the best reference so far is the source code, especially files with Level code in [examples](examples) (for expected results study